kambi-sportsbook-widgets/development-environment/README.md

 ```

-LIVENOW=livenow-widget/src/
-COMBO=combo-widget/src/
-LEAGUE=single-liveevent-widget/src/
-POLL=poll-widget/src/
+WIDGET1=livenow-widget/src/
+WIDGET2=combo-widget/src/
+WIDGET3=single-liveevent-widget/src/
+WIDGET4=poll-widget/src/
+LIBRARY=/var/www/git/widget-library/
+TRANSLATE=/var/www/git/widget-core-translate/

 ```

 The example above follows specifies apache environments variables ( key, value -> PARAM=VALUE ).
 The .env file is ignored in git and should not be commited.

 b.
-To assign a widget (league-widget) to the `COMBO` iframe for example, simply specify the repository name ( `league-widget` ) followed by `/src/` for source files or `/dist/` for the compiled widget.
+To assign a widget (league-widget) to the `WIDGET1` iframe for example, simply specify the repository name ( `league-widget` ) followed by `/src/` for source files or `/dist/` for the compiled widget.

 c.
 Apply the virtualhost configuration by stopping the container (`docker stop kambi-container`) and starting it again (`docker-compose up -d`).
 You can check anytime the current running containers with `docker ps -a`.